roguesupport/FreeContributor/README.md

 ## Intro

+More and more people use "adblocker" plugins within their desktop browsers.
+FreeContributor is an alternative for "ad blocking extensions" in your browser.

-This bash script intends to extract domains lists from various sources.
+FreeContributor intends to extract domains lists from various sources.
-It is a replacement for ad blocking extensions in your browser.
 It [blocks ads, malware, trackers at DNS level](https://en.wikipedia.org/wiki/DNSBL).

 ## Why